JackLikesHotpot/Statify/README.md

 - [x] Style login button
 - [x] Fix styling by increasing white space so everything isn't together
 - [ ] Replace audio players with Vime.js so track page design matches artist page design better
-- [ ] Add media queries
-- [ ] Navbar buttons should check if currently logged in and redirect accordingly
+- [x] Navbar buttons should check if currently logged in and redirect accordingly
-- [ ] Refine footer details
+- [x] Refine footer details
-- [ ] Implement alternate font
+- [x] Implement alternate font
+- [ ] Optimize fonts

 ![A preview image of the project can be seen here](https://i.imgur.com/f48KebV.png).

-*Last updated 02/11/2024.*
+*Image last updated 02/11/2024.*

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Disclaimer

+This project is currently hosted on [Vercel](https://statify-eta.vercel.app/) - I am aware that the website is not working as expected and is returning error 500s.
+I do not have immediate solutions as I need to apply for more permissions.